luckynrslevin/trade-calculator/README.md

 ## 3. How can I change the default portfolio value settings
 You will need to download the file and change the content of the html file in a text editor of your choice.
-Change the default value of 30000 value (see below), save and reload the file in your browser:
+Change the default value of 0 value (see line value="0" below), save and reload the file in your browser:
 ```
 ....
         <label for="portfoliovalue">Portfolio value (€):</label>
         <input
           type="number"
           id="portfoliovalue"
-          value="30000"
+          value="0"
           required
           min="0.01"
           step="0.01"